 However, at all times you should be aware that the goods supplied under these terms are used, ex-hire models, pre-owned or second-hand and therefore the standard of quality you can expect is lower than if purchasing a new bike.

 If your product is services, the Consumer Rights Act 2015 says:

-a) You can ask us to repeat or fix a service if it's not carried out with reasonable care and skill, or get some money back if we can't fix it.
+1. You can ask us to repeat or fix if it's not carried with reasonable care or skill, or get some money back if we can't fix it.